 - 1 tsp Vanilla Extract

 - 1/4 tsp Sea Salt

 - Frosting as desired

-Preheat oven to 350 degrees F. Line your cake pen with parchment paper or oil and flour it.
+Preheat oven to 350 degrees F. Line your cake pan with parchment paper or oil and flour it.

 Mix butter and sugar for 7 to 10 minutes until they turn fluffy.
-Add eggs one at a time and blend it all together.
+Add eggs one at a time and blend them all together.
 Add the milk and the extracts.

-Use another bowl to mix almond meal with coconut flour, baking powder and the salt.
-Add this mix to the butter mi until all becomes one creamy mix
+Use another bowl to mix the almond meal with coconut flour, baking powder, and salt.
+Add this mix to the butter mix until all becomes one creamy mix

 Bake it for about 25 minutes and then let it cool off.